aaronhma/awesome-tensorflow-js/README.md

 - [Handwritten Digit Classification](https://github.com/aaronhma/ngconf-2020) - A showcase project for [NgConf 2020](https://www.ng-conf.org/) talk on **A Journey into the World of Machine Learning with TensorFlow.js**.
 - [NSFWJS - Indecent Content Checker](https://github.com/infinitered/nsfwjs) - A friendly library to check images to see if they are indecent content on either the client or the server!
+- [Pose Animator](https://pose-animator-demo.firebaseapp.com/camera.html) - A tool to bring SVG characters to life in the browser via motion capture.
+- [LipSync](https://lipsync.withyoutube.com/) - A web-based, playful, interactive experiences to lip sync to your favorite songs.
+- [BodyPix](https://storage.googleapis.com/tfjs-models/demos/body-pix/index.html) - A real-time person and body-part segmentation in the browser.

 ## Tools